Accounting and Resource Limits

 Tools

-There are a few tools available to work with accounting data, sacct, sacctmgr, and sreport.
+Slurm includes a few tools to let you work with accounting data; sacct, sacctmgr, and sreport.
 These tools all get or set data through the SlurmDBD daemon.

-• sacct is used to generate accounting report for both running and completed jobs.
+- sacct is used to retrieve details, stored in the database, about running and completed jobs.

 See the man pages for each command for more information.